loopwerk/loopwerk.io/content/articles/2025-10-21-async-django-why.md

 The short answer is no. The slightly longer answer is that switching the server from WSGI to ASGI does nothing on its own.
 To see any change, you have to start rewriting your views to be `async`, and even then, the benefits are marginal at best for 99% of web applications.
 For their specific workload, offloading heavy tasks to a background worker is a far simpler and more effective solution.

 This conversation got me thinking.
-My experience with async in the Django ecosystem limited to Django Channels for WebSocket support.
+My experience with async in the Django ecosystem is limited to Django Channels for WebSocket support.
 It works, but the setup is complex.
 If I were starting today, I’d probably use Server-Sent Events, or maybe build a tiny, separate WebSocket server in TypeScript and have my Django app post updates to it.
 Simple, decoupled, and far less cognitive overhead.
 But I have never used async views, and nobody that I know has used Async Django apart from Channels.
 No async views or async database calls.

 So if the performance gains are elusive and the complexity is high, why did the Django team pour countless hours into a multi-year effort to bolt async onto a fundamentally synchronous framework?
 I decided to dig in.
 The more I looked, the more it felt like a feature with a profound mismatch between its complexity and its practical application for the average Django developer.